 To be admitted into the IAA, students must be high school graduates or have the equivalent documentation.
 The IAA must receive an official high school transcript with verification of graduation.
 Admission prior to graduation from high school will be conditional until the student completes the high school curriculum and has a final official transcript sent to the IAA Office.

 Applicants must submit results from either the Scholastic Aptitude Test (SAT) or the American College Test (ACT), or take the IAA entrance exams.
-Submission of these test scores may be waived if the applicant documents successful completion of selected college courses prior to enrollment at the IAA.
+Submission of these test scores may be waived if the applicant documents successful completion of college-level math and English courses prior to enrollment at the IAA.

 Students who do not meet the minimum score of 500 on both the Math and Critical Reading portions of the SAT, or a composite score of 22 or higher on the ACT will be required to take the IAA math and English entrance exams.
 Entrance exams are untimed, free of charge, and are proctored in Jull Hall.